Huguenots: Netherlands

 After the revocation of the Edict of Nantes in 1685, the Dutch Republic received the largest group of Huguenot refugees, an estimated total of 75,000 to 100,000 people.
-Amongst them were 200 pastors.
-Most came from northern France (Brittany, Normandy, and Picardy, as well as West Flanders (subsequently French Flanders), which had been annexed from the Southern Netherlands by Louis XIV in 1668-78).
-Many came from the region of the Cévennes, for instance, the village of Fraissinet-de-Lozère.
 This was a huge influx as the entire population of the Dutch Republic amounted to c.
 2 million at that time.
 Around 1700, it is estimated that nearly 25% of the Amsterdam population was Huguenot.
 In 1705, Amsterdam and the area of West Frisia were the first areas to provide full citizens rights to Huguenot immigrants, followed by the whole Dutch Republic in 1715.
 Huguenots intermarried with Dutch from the outset.

 One of the most prominent Huguenot refugees in the Netherlands was Pierre Bayle.
 He started teaching in Rotterdam, where he finished writing and publishing his multi-volume masterpiece, Historical and Critical Dictionary.
 It became one of the 100 foundational texts of the US Library of Congress.
 Some Huguenot descendants in the Netherlands may be noted by French family names, although they typically use Dutch given names.
 Due to the Huguenots' early ties with the leadership of the Dutch Revolt and their own participation, some of the Dutch patriciate are of part-Huguenot descent.
 Some Huguenot families have kept alive various traditions, such as the celebration and feast of their patron Saint Nicolas, similar to the Dutch Sint Nicolaas (Sinterklaas) feast.